chrisenitan/Whave/docs/index.md

 6. The 'Set custom times' feature is not yet released.
 Still working on that :)

 **FAQs**
-- Working version: Packed and unpacked Chrome extension
+- Theme is not changing at the right time: Please reload WhatsApp and click the reset button
+-

 **Permissions**
 - Storage